Province of Jaén (Spain)

 One of the less-known provinces of Spain, compared to the tourist-oriented coast, it has four national parks and many other protected natural areas.
 The province also contains two Renaissance cities, Úbeda and Baeza, both recently declared World Heritage Sites by UNESCO.
 The province has among the highest concentration of castles in the world outside the Levant, thanks to its strategic position during the Reconquista.

 The annual chess tournament, held until 2010 in Linares, attracted many of the world's best players.

-View of an olive grove, at the north of Jaén.

-The province is the largest producer of olive oil in the world.
-It produces around 45% of all Spanish olive oil and 20% of the world's production.
-For this reason the province is also known as World Capital of Olive Oil.
-There are more than 66 million olive trees, spread over a surface of 550,000 hectares.
-The province alone produces more olive oil than the entire country of Italy.
-The province's production in 2013 was 749.387 tonnes of olive oil.

 Symbols

 Flag

 The flag of the province of Jaén was approved by the Provincial Council of Jaén, in the plenary session held on March 3, 2014, and registered in the Andalusian Registry of Local Entities, complying with Law 6/2003, of October 9 of Symbols, Processing and Registration of Andalusian Local Entities.

 The flag is arranged in a rectangular cloth with a proportion of 1/1.5, being longer than it is wide.
 It has an area of 10×15 sectors, with the shield being three sectors high and eight sectors wide; and occupying six sectors high and five sectors wide.
 The flag is green Pantone color 377, in reference to the natural heritage of the province.